poseidon-framework/poseidon-framework.github.io/repo_guide.md

 ## The DAG-Poseidon Webserver

-We have a webserver running, which currently has two possible APIs implemented:
+We have a webserver running, which currently has several APIs implemented (see [server](server)), including

-1. Under [https://c107-224.cloud.gwdg.de/packages](https://c107-224.cloud.gwdg.de/packages), one receives a JSON-list of packages available at the server.
+1. `/packages`: Using [https://c107-224.cloud.gwdg.de/packages](https://c107-224.cloud.gwdg.de/packages), one receives a JSON-list of packages available at the server.
 Each JSON entry has a title, a description, a last-modified date and a package version.
-2. Under [https://c107-224.cloud.gwdg.de/package_table](https://c107-224.cloud.gwdg.de/package_table), one receives a HTML table of packages with download links, available at the server.
-3. Under [https://c107-224.cloud.gwdg.de/zip_file/\<package_name\>](https://c107-224.cloud.gwdg.de/zip_file/<package_name>), a zip-file for the given package can be downloaded, which contains the package content.
+2. Under `<package_name>/zip_file`, one can download a package as a zip-file, for example [https://c107-224.cloud.gwdg.de/zip_file/2020_Yu_NorthRussia](https://c107-224.cloud.gwdg.de/zip_file/2020_Yu_NorthRussia).

-The webserver is powered by an HTTP server program called `poseidon-http-server`, whose source-code can be reviewed at the [same repository](https://github.com/poseidon-framework/poseidon-hs) as `trident` is sourced.
+The webserver is powered by an HTTP server program called `poseidon-http-server` (see also [server](server)), whose source-code can be reviewed at the [same repository](https://github.com/poseidon-framework/poseidon-hs) as `trident` is sourced.
 For those interested to run their own instance of this webserver, for example under `localhost`, the server comes with a short command line help.
 It gets installed via `stack install`, similarly to `trident`.
 The program first scans the given directories for Poseidon packages, then creates zip-files for them, and then starts a HTTP server listening - by default - to port 3000, and providing the two APIs listed above.

 ## Contributing to our central repositories